 Die Hard 1988 – Of course the Asian guy dies (why else would he be in the movie?).
 Not to mention the Asian henchman (subordination, villainization).

 Braddock: Missing in Action III 1988 – Third movie in the series featuring a sadistic Asian-male military antagonist.
 This General kills Chuck Noriss’ wife and puts Noriss and Norris’ half-Asian son in a torture camp.
 The General captures missionary kids.
 Norris escapes with his half-Asian son kills countless Asian men and the General.
-Once again, Asian boys can be tolerated, but not the men (infantilization).
 Oh, and four people died in the making of this movie.

 Full Metal Jacket 1987

 In the end, you are expected to sympathize with a dying Viet female soldier.
 Of course, the gender could never be reversed with an Asian man.
 You know the motto: “Rape the women, kill all the men”…

 Revenge of the Nerds II: Nerds in Paradise 1987 – Veteran actor plays weird, Old Asian man, who is also written to be excessively disgusting and unappealing (desexualization via geriatrification and otherization).

 Police Academy 4: Citizens on Patrol 1987 – Asian guy from Police Academy 3 (1986).